isomerpages/govtech-ndi-faq/_my-account/Set up Multi User 2FA/Overview.md

 citizens to transact using their Singpass account.
 It provides access to any government digital services and services of industry partners which require Singpass login.</p>
+<h3>Is Multi-User SMS 2FA only for family members to use?</h3>
+<p>This alternative 2FA method seeks to support older, or less tech-savvy
+Singpass users who require assistance transacting with the Government.
+They may be assisted by a trusted caregiver who may or may not be a family member.</p>
+<p></p>